Skip to main content

 Airplane passengers walking through terminal

-If you’ve never been stopped for extra security screening, had trouble passing through U.S. border checkpoints, or were prohibited from boarding a plane, you don’t need a redress number.
+You don’t need a redress number if you’ve never been stopped for extra security screening, never had trouble passing through U.S. border checkpoints, or have never been prohibited from boarding a plane.
 But if you have, applying through TRIP could make your life a lot easier.
 Before you apply, here are scenarios to consider.

 DHS TRIP recommends applying if you’ve experienced the following:

-• You were unable to print a boarding pass from an airline ticketing kiosk or from the Internet.
+• You could not print a boarding pass from an airline ticketing kiosk or the internet.

 • You were delayed or denied boarding an aircraft.